I love simplicity.

 My kind of jar.

-If you are interested in more DIY items, check out these products:
+If you’re interested in more DIYs, check out these recipes:

 The incredibly helpful eBook, packed full of recipes and pictures: DIY Organic Beauty Recipes